pypa/pip/docs/html/user_guide.rst

 Follow up
 ---------

-If you encounter an TLS/SSL error when using the ``truststore`` feature you should open an issue on the `truststore GitHub issue tracker`_ instead of pip's issue tracker.
+If you encounter a TLS/SSL error when using the ``truststore`` feature you should open an issue on the `truststore GitHub issue tracker`_ instead of pip's issue tracker.
 The maintainers of truststore will help diagnose and fix the issue.